-1 With your radio turned on, press the Emergency button.
+- 1 With your radio turned on, press the Emergency button.
 The display does not change, the LED does not light, and you hear no tones.

+- Display does not change

+- · LED does not light

+- No tones

-Display does not changeLED does not lightNo tones No te: To exit emergency at any the Emergency button for abo time, press and hold the out a second.
-The silent emergency state continues until you: Press and hold the Emergency button for about a second to exit the emergency state.
-Press and hold Emergency button OR Press and release the PTT button OR Press and release the PTT button to exit silent emergency and enter regular dispatch or emergency call.
+Note: To exit emergency at any time, press and hold the Emergency button for about a second.

+2 The silent emergency state continues until you:

+Press and hold the Emergency button for about a second to exit the emergency state.

+Press and release the PTT button to exit silent emergency and enter regular dispatch or emergency call.

+Press and hold Emergency button

+Press and release the PTT button